shaunryan/pandasversion/readme.md

 ```

 Python 3.5.2 & pandas:0.19.2 will succeed
-Note that in order to get this to succeed I had to downgrade python.
+Note that in order to get this to succeed I had to downgrade numpy below what comes with pandas.
+The package version of numpy doesn't work either.
 This will however run successfully on databricks runtime 5.5

 ```